-A dossier services (also called “credentials services”) is an online platform that provides secure storage of confidential documents such as transcripts, letters of recommendation and writing samples.
+A dossier service (also called “credentials service”) is an online platform that provides secure storage of confidential documents such as transcripts, letters of recommendation and writing samples.
 This page provides resources for students exploring the use of a dossier service platform.

 Why do students use a dossier service?

 Students and alumni use a dossier service primarily for the following purposes:

 - applications for faculty positions

 - applications for other opportunites at colleges and universities

 - applications for teaching positions at independent schools

 - applications to graduate school or professional schools (such as medical school or law school)

 Students will create an account and set up a profile with an online dossier service provider.
 They will be able to upload documents such as writing samples, transcripts, curriculum vitae and any other relevant application materials.
 They will also be able to request confidential letters of recommendation via the system.
 Using the system, they will be able to schedule delivery of their application materials to search committees, graduate schools, etc.

 Interfolio is an online dossier service platform that provides storage for confidential letters of recommendation and application materials.
 Account holders can schedule deliveries of their application materials electronically or by mail.
 Account holders can also search for jobs, grants and fellowships.
 Learn more about their service and their pricing on their website.
 They also have an extensive online support page to assist users with technical questions.